Is Desktop Commander Safe?

 Frequently Asked Questions

-Is Desktop Commander safe to use?
+Is Desktop Commander Safe?

 What is Desktop Commander's trust score?

-Are there safer alternatives to Desktop Commander?
+What are safer alternatives to Desktop Commander?

 How often is Desktop Commander's safety score updated?